 Threshold conditions you must meet for relief.
-There are seven conditions, each of which must be met, before the IRS will even consider granting you equitable relief:
+Each of the following conditions must be met before the IRS will even consider granting you equitable relief:

 - 1. You filed a joint return for the year that relief is sought. - 2.
-Relief is not available under the innocent spouse (1.7) or separate liability election (1.8) rules. - 3.
-You filed the request for relief on Form 8857 no later than two years after the IRS's first collection activity after July 22, 1998. - 4.
-No assets were transferred between you and your spouse as part of a fraudulent scheme. - Your spouse did not transfer assets to you for the purpose of tax avoidance.
-If there was such a transfer, relief can be granted only to the extent income tax liability exceeds the value of these assets. - 6.
-You did not file or fail to file the return with fraudulent intent. - 7.
+Relief is not available under the innocent spouse (1.7) or separate liability election (1.8) - 3.
+No assets were transferred between you and your spouse as part of a fraudulent scheme. - 4.
+Your spouse did not transfer assets to you for the purpose of tax avoidance.
+If there was such a transfer, relief can be granted only to the extent income tax liability exceeds the value of these assets. - 5.
+You did not file or fail to file the return with fraudulent intent. - 6.
 The income tax liability for which you are seeking relief is attributable to the other spouse (with whom the joint return was filed).
 There are exceptions to this requirement if community property law applies, you have nominal ownership of property subject to a deficiency, the other spouse misappropriated funds intended for payment of the tax without your knowledge, or you did not challenge the treatment of items on the joint return because of prior abuse that made you fear retaliation by the other spouse.